hofstadter-io/cuetorials.com/content/overview/foundations.md

 Disjunctions "join" values to create options or alternatives.
 They are like "or" and the `|` operator is used for them.

-{{< chromaDouble
+{{< codePane2
-  lhsPath="code/overview/foundations/disjunction.html" lhsTitle="disjunction.cue"
+  file1="code/overview/foundations/disjunction.html" play1="true" title1="disjunction.cue"
-  rhsPath="code/overview/foundations/disjunction.json" rhsLang="json" rhsTitle="cue export disjunction.cue"
+  file2="code/overview/foundations/disjunction.json" lang2="json" title2="cue export disjunction.cue"
 >}}

 Disjunctions have several uses: